jasongilman/jp-willet/README.md

-# jp-CoffeeScript: A CoffeeScript Kernel for the Jupyter Notebook
+# jp-Willet: A Willet Kernel for the Jupyter Notebook

-jp-CoffeeScript is an [`npm` package](https://www.npmjs.com/) that implements a CoffeeScript kernel for the [Jupyter notebook](http://jupyter.org/)).
+jp-Willet is an [`npm` package](https://www.npmjs.com/) that implements a Willet kernel for the [Jupyter notebook](http://jupyter.org/)).
+It is a fork of jp-Coffeescript.

+Original jp-CoffeeScript documentation:

 A Jupyter notebook combines the creation of rich-text documents (including equations, plots and videos) with the execution of code in a number of programming languages.